 Dr. Novick joined the faculty of IU’s School of Public and Environmental Affairs in 2012.
 Her work combines principals from biometeorology, plant physiology, and hydrology.
 Research interests include: elucidating the biophysical determinants of ecosystem carbon uptake and water use, exploring how drought affects a range of forest processes, advancing biometeorological observation approaches, and advancing the practice of network-enabled ecosystem science.

-Michael is the current lab and site manager for the MMSF flux tower.
+Michael joined the lab as a lab and site manager in 2016, transitioning to a PhD student in Fall 2018.
 Before joining our lab, he received his BS in plant biology from the University of Oklahoma and worked as a research technician at the Coweeta Hydrologic Laboratory.
 Much of his work is focused on ecophysiology with a particular emphasis on plant-water use and drought stress in eastern deciduous forests.

 Sander recieved her B.S. from Appalachian State University in Geography and Planning, and her M.S. from the University of Helsinki in 2014.
 She spent several years as a research technician with the USDA Forest Service, and joined our lab in the fall of 2016.
 Sander's work is focused on interactions between trees and bark boring insects, and on the determinants of species-specific, tree-level water use.

 Mike joined our lab in 2017.
 Mike graduated from IU with a BS in Biology and a BA in Studio Art.
 Before joining our lab, we worked as a gallery manager at the WonderLab Science Museum, as a field technician with the USGS, and as a K-10 science teacher.
 Mike collects and curates field data from the Morgan-Monroe AmeriFlux site.
 He also designed and constructed our throughfall displacement experiment in Griffy Woods.